Antarctospira falklandica

 Antarctospira falklandica is a species of sea snail, a marine gastropod mollusk in the family Borsoniidae.

 Description

 The shell has six whorls, one of which is a blunt protoconch and a half-whorl of axials.
 The shell has a consistent color of white, and is covered by a pale surface.
 The average length of the shell is 15.75 mm, and its diameter reaches up to 5.8 mm.

 Distribution

-This marine species occurs off the Falkland Islands and Strait Of Magellan, east of Mouth, Tierra del Fuego, Argentina, South Atlantic Ocean.
+This marine species occurs off the Falkland Islands and Strait Of Magellan, and east of Mouth, Tierra del Fuego, Argentina, South Atlantic Ocean.